 • The rider of the red horse is not given a crown.
 He is given a "sword" (it's a metaphorical sword) and he uses it to take peace from the earth and to cause people to kill one another.

-but the rider of a horse that's the same color as the dragon being given a great sword and taking peace from the earth, and causing people to kill one another, does speak of an Antichrist spirit or of a beast.
+Given the metaphor used, do you believe that the rider of a horse that's the same color as the dragon of the Revelation, who is given "a great sword" and "goes out taking peace from the earth and causing people to kill one another" speaks of an Antichrist spirit, or perhaps of a 'beast' controlled by a dragon?

 --- ---